-- In this quick tutorial, I am going to show you how to get started in SelfCAD and how you can create your first model.
+In this quick tutorial, I am going to show you how to get started in SelfCAD and create your first 3D model.

-- In this instructable, we are going to create a 3D-Printable house.
+We are going to create a 3D-Printable house prototype.

 Step 1: Create an Account

-- The first thing you need to do is to create a user account.
-This will allow you to access the Editor and be able to start designing and also be able to store your models in the cloud (Which I will explain to you in the next step).
+The first thing you need to do is to create a user account.
+This will allow you to access the Editor and be able to create and store your models in the cloud (Which I will explain to you in the next step).

 Step 2: Creating a Myminifactory Account

-- After Signing up, it's time now to create a Myminifactory Account to be able to get access to more than 30,000 ready to print models and to be able also to upload your models to the cloud so that other people may see them and also you can access them wherever are.
+After Signing up, it's time now to create a Myminifactory Account to be able to get access to ready to print models and be able to upload your models to the cloud so that other people may see them and also you can access them wherever you are.

-- To Sign up, click Myminifactory on Top and select Sign up if you haven't done so already but if you have signed up, click connect.
+To Sign up, click Myminifactory on Top-right section and select Sign up if you haven't done so already but if you have signed up, click connect.

-- After you have connected Myminifactory account, this will allow you to upload directly through SelfCAD and be able to browse models in all categories and be able to download them too.
+After you have connected the Myminifactory account, this will allow you to upload directly through SelfCAD and be able to browse models in all categories and be able to download them too.

-- This is where you will be creating your work, that is, it's the main design space.
+This is how the workspace of SelfCAD looks.
+It's where you will be creating your work, that is, it's the main design space.